Hillary-Robert/wireframing/README.md

 - Is it simple with only boxes and fake text? → It's **low-fidelity**
 - Does it look real with text, buttons, and colors? → It's **high-fidelity**

+## Wireframing Tools

+There are many tools that help you create wireframes easily.
+These tools let you draw the layout of your website or app, move things around, and share your ideas with others.

+### Popular Wireframing Tools

+- **Figma**
+- **Balsamiq**
+- **Adobe XD**
+- **Sketch**
+- **Draw.io**

+### Recommended Tool: Figma

+**Figma** is one of the best tools for wireframing.
+It is easy to use and works right in your browser.
+You don’t need to install anything.

+**Why Figma is great:**
+- It is free for beginners and students
+- You can design with others in real time (team collaboration)
+- Has many built-in shapes, templates, and design elements
+- You can make both low-fidelity and high-fidelity wireframes
+- Works on any computer because it is online

+**Example:**
+You can use Figma to draw a quick layout of a login page, add buttons, and even test how it works when users click.

+Figma makes wireframing faster, easier, and more fun—especially when working with a team.